ZCW-Data2-2/FinalProject/README.md

 ## Production
 Currently deployed to Heroku, recommendations are currently not functional due to Heroku memory limitations.</br>
-Existing code can be successfully ran locally (note: data set is currently connected to S3 bucket, would need to configure data source/.env)</br>
+Existing code can be successfully ran locally (note: data set is currently connected to S3 bucket, would need to configure dotenv library and .env directory locally)</br>

 Maintanance version deployed to:</br>
 https://bookrecommender22.herokuapp.com/</br>